Pagination

 If a paginated Set contains documents, the after cursor fetches historical snapshots of the documents at the time of the original query.

-You can control the retention of document snapshots using the collection schema’s history_days field.
+You can control the retention of document snapshots using the collection schema’s history_days setting.
 An after cursor is valid for history_days plus 15 minutes.
 If history_days is 0 or unset, the cursor is valid for 15 minutes.

 If a document’s snapshot is no longer available, a NullDoc is returned instead: